MoonPoet/xaprb-src/content/blog/product-market-fit.md

 draft: false

 ---
+I've built the right thing to do the right thing in the right way.
+Obviously product/market fit, right?
-The way I think about product/market fit has changed a lot over the years.
-I view it differently than I used to.
+No.  I now think about product/market fit very differently than I used to.

 ![Whiskey Stones](/media/2016/12/whiskey-stones.jpg)

 <!--more-->

 I used to think of product/market fit along the lines of: users are enthusiastic, word of mouth is positive, people are delighted, the app is a joy to use, it makes hard things easy, it nails the use case---the app solves a problem or meets a need in such a way that it makes users happy.
-I've built the right thing to do the right thing in the right way.
-Obviously product/market fit, right?

 Nope.
 That's service/user fit, not product/market fit.
 It's not a bad thing, but it's _totally_ different.
 It took me a while to see that.